 The Funded Status compares a measure of a plan's liabilities to its assets.
-The graph below compares the Actuarial Value of Assets to the EAN Accrued Liability for each of the last three years.
-The corresponding Funded Status (or Unfunded Accrued Liability) is shown above each year's column.
+The graph below compares the Actuarial Value of Assets to the EAN Accrued Liability for each of the last seven years.

 E. No Changes in Plan Provisions